framps/raspiBackupDoc/en/src/installation-in-5-minutes.md

 how *raspiBackup* can be installed and configured in just a few minutes and then backups of the Raspberry can be created.

-The chapter [configuration-examples](configuration-examples.md) contains some inspirations for using *raspiBackup*.
+The chapter [configuration-examples](configuration-examples.md) contains some examples for using *raspiBackup*.
 These can be used to familiarize yourself with the parameters and thus help with the later configuration during the installation.

 Restoring a backup is described in detail [on a separate page](restore-intro.md).
-The primary platforms (Linux, Mac or Windows) of the users are also described there.
+The primary platforms (Linux, Mac or Windows) of the users are also covered there.

 **Note:** From *raspiBackup* user [Franjo_G](https://forum-raspberrypi.de/user/57610-franjo-g/) there is another [Instructions for installing, configuring and using raspiBackup](https://forum-raspberrypi.de/article/7-raspibackup-installation-grundeinstellungen-erstes-backup-und-restore/) in the German Raspberry forum.

-## With installer or without?
+## Use raspiBackup with installer or without?

 There are different ways to start *raspiBackup*.